Artificial Intelligence Fundamentals

 - Diffusion Models: Current state-of-the-art for image generation (Stable Diffusion, DALL-E)

-- Mixture of Experts (MoE): Efficient scaling approach (Mixtral, GPT-4)
+- Mixture of Experts (MoE): Efficient scaling approach (Mixtral, DeepSeek-V3)

 Common Applications